MiloTischler/operation-cthulhu/README.md

 operation-cthulhu
 =================

-Node.js blog with express and mongodb
+Node.js blog with express, jade, stylus and mongodb